Microsoft released several Security Updates (SUs) for Microsoft Exchange Server to address vulnerabilities. Due to…

 Are you getting an error code 451 4.7.500 Server busy email delivery issues?
 A user called and said that customers are not receiving some emails.
 He already did send an email to a test gmail.com and hotmail.com account.
 These emails do get delivered to the test email accounts.
-Why are the emails of the users not being delivered to the recipients outside the organization?
+Why are the users’ emails not being delivered to the recipients outside the organization?
 He likes to know what is happening as he can’t seem to figure it out.

-Some users of the company are receiving a bounce-back of the email after sending an email.
+Some company users are receiving a bounce-back of the email after sending an email.
 The email is sent to recipients outside the organization.
 The company got two Exchange 2013 on-premises Servers.
 There is an on-premises spam filter between the Exchange Servers and the Internet.
 It means that we need to troubleshoot and find a solution.
 In this article, you will find the solution for Error code 451 4.7.500 Server busy email delivery issues.

 Troubleshoot error code 451 4.7.500

 First, run Exchange Management Shell as administrator.
 Run the Get-Queue command.
 The queue was empty.
 All the items are sent.
 The email that is sent goes to the Exchange Servers.
 The Exchange Servers have a send-connector configured.
 The send-connector is configured to the on-premises spam filter.